jeellangalia/Jeelkumar_Langalia/README.md

 ---

 ## Improvements for the Future
-- Automate data extraction more effectively for varying PDF formats using advanced techniques (e.g., regular expressions).
+- Automate data extraction more effectively for varying PDF formats using advanced techniques.
 - Add error handling to notify users if files are missing or data extraction fails.
 - Optimize the size of the executable file.